pivovarit/parallel-collectors/README.md

 - short-circuiting after encountering an exception doesn't actually kill background tasks (`CompletableFuture` limitation)
 - collected `Stream` is always evaluated as a whole, even if the following operation is short-circuiting
+- can't be used for working with infinite streams

 ## Version History